yasoob/frameo-client/README.md

 # Frameo Local

 Send and manage photos on Frameo frames through your local network.
+There are no 10 images at a time limit.
+You can send upto a 100 images at once for free.
+This is an alternative to the subscription version of Frameo app.
+The features in the current version are limited to what I personally need.
+But I can add support for more features if there is demand.

 The desktop app opens an interface in your browser.
 Each operating system and processor type has a separate executable.
 Downloaded executables do not require